Battery0/CV/README.md

 Junior 3D Artist within the MPC commercial and film departments, building high quality 3D assets for client projects, including Cadburys 'Spots vs. Stripes' London Olympics ad campaign, Paramount Pictures _G.I.
 Joe: The Rise of Cobra_, and Walt Disney Studios _Prince of Persia: The Sands of Time_.

 Key responsibilities and achievements:
-* Collaborating with clients to produce previsualisation of options for potential shot direction
+* Collaborating with clients to produce previsualisation of options for potential shot direction allowing the client to decide on a shot direction
-* Modelling and texturing of film and broadcast visual effects 3D assets
+* Modelling and texturing of film and broadcast visual effects 3D assets for realistic looking shots
 * Managing assigned workload in order to meet critical client deadlines for airing of commercials and films
 * Working within teams of 3D artists to complete complex visual effects design projects